shapeshed/shapeshed.com/content/posts/managing_colour_schemes_in_css.md

-{
-  "title": "Managing colour schemes in CSS",
-  "date": "2007-05-08T00:00:00+01:00",
++++
+date = "2007-05-08T00:00:00+01:00"
-  "description": "Managing colour schemes in CSS can be difficult.
-With a bit of PHP you can take control of colour schemes in your stylesheets.", "tags": [
+description = "Managing colour schemes in CSS can be difficult.
+With a bit of PHP you can take control of colour schemes in your stylesheets." tags = ["CSS", "Design", "PHP"] title = "Managing colour schemes in CSS"

-    "CSS",
-    "Design",
-    "PHP"
-  ]
-}
++++

 ## Why bother?